ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 ### Renew SSL certificate using CSR

 #### A. Create a CSR on F5
-If you want to create a Certificate Signing Request (CSR) from F5, do the following;
+If you want to create a Certificate Signing Request (CSR) on F5, do the following;
 1. The following will create a CSR (example.csr) for a site, `example.com` and will also generate a private key (example.key);
 ```
 # tmsh
 # create sys crypto key example.key key-size 2048 gen-csr country US city 'Los Angeles' state CA organization 'Internet Assigned Numbers Authority' ou 'Information Technology' common-name example.com email-address admin@example.com
 ```

 2. To view the new CSR info, do the following;
 ```
 # list sys crypto csr example.csr
 -----BEGIN CERTIFICATE REQUEST-----